What you need to know about parents who have successfully tackled fussy eating.

 - Bahee’s advice was backed by a wealth of knowledge and evidence

 - Bahee’s advice has helped me personally feel less stressed after using her strategies to try at mealtimes

 - Using Bahee’s amazing practical advice we have started to see results

 Consistency is the secret sauce behind my client’s success.

-This picky eater guide will point you in the right direction of how to get started with children who are reluctant to try new foods.
+This picky eater guide will point you in the right direction regarding how to get started with children who are reluctant to try new foods.

 If you want to get in deeper to end mealtime battles, then you can join my small group coaching that’s starting on Monday.
-End Mealtime Battles will be available every Mondays in 2020.
-If you can’t make a session LIVE then there will be a recording available so that you can catch-up.
+End Mealtime Battles will be available every Monday in 2020.
+If you can’t make a session LIVE then there will be a recording available so that you can catch up.